Modified Measles Virus (MV-NIS) for Children and Young Adults With Recurrent Medulloblastoma or Recurrent ATRT

 This study will look to determine the safety and recommended phase 2 dose of the modified measles virus (MV-NIS) in children and young adults with recurrent medulloblastoma or atypical teratoid rhabdoid tumor (ATRT).

 A Phase 1 Study of Modified Measles Virus (MV-NIS) for the Treatment of Children and Young Adults With Recurrent Medulloblastoma or Recurrent Atypical Teratoid Rhabdoid Tumors (ATRT)

 This is an open label, multi-center, Phase I study to assess the safety of administering MV-NIS directly into the tumor bed (for locally recurrent medulloblastoma or ATRT patients) or into the subarachnoid space (for disseminated recurrent medulloblastoma or ATRT patients).

-For locally recurrent patients, MV-NIS will be directly administered into the tumor bed following a standard of care surgical resection.
-For patients with disseminated recurrence, MV-NIS will be injected via lumbar puncture (LP).
-This is a one-time administration for either locally or disseminated recurrence.
+For locally recurrent patients (patients in the first arm) MV-NIS will be directly administered into the tumor bed following a standard of care surgical resection.
+For patients with disseminated recurrence (patients in the second or third arm), MV-NIS will be injected via lumbar puncture (LP).

 Open to people ages 12 months to 39 years

 • For stratum A, patients must have local recurrent disease (defined as negative spine MRI and negative cytology within 21 days prior to study registration) and undergo resection of local recurrence as part of their standard of care.
 Children must have undergone what is considered the standard of care as upfront therapy including either surgery followed by high dose chemotherapy with stem cell rescue or multi-modality therapy of surgery, radiation and chemotherapy.